davidcaron/pclpy/README.md

 ## To build
 - Download PCL release for Windows (PCL-1.8.1-AllInOne-msvc2015-win64.exe) at: https://github.com/PointCloudLibrary/pcl/releases/download/pcl-1.8.1/PCL-1.8.1-AllInOne-msvc2015-win64.exe
+- PCL_ROOT environment variable must be set to the installation directory of PCL
+- About requirements:
+    - Install pybind11 from github (2.3dev version) it includes a necessary bug fix
+    - Install CppHeaderParser from https://github.com/davidcaron/CppHeaderParser (specific bug fixes)
-- Generated modules are in the _src_ folder
+- Generate modules using `generate_pybind11_bindings.py`
-- Must be built with x64 version of cl.exe (see workaround in setup.py
+- Must be built with x64 version of cl.exe (see workaround in setup.py)
 - Useful setup.py arguments:
     - --msvc-mp-build should enable a multiprocessed build
     - --msvc-no-code-link makes linking much faster (do not use for releases, see setup.py description)
     - --use-clcache to cache msvc builds using clcache (must be installed)
-- PCL_ROOT environment variable must be set to the installation directory of PCL
-- The goal is to make the binding pip installable once PCL is installed

-Note: missing file from windows build : 2d/impl/kernel.hpp
+    - --debug to build in debug mode
+- There is a missing file from the PCL release that you should get from the github repo: 2d/impl/kernel.hpp

 ## Roadmap
 - Wrap as much of PCL as reasonably possible
 - More tests
 - CI on Appveyor
-- Make it pip installable as a wheel
+- Upload wheels to Pypi
 - Make it installable on Linux and Mac